RomRider/apexcharts-card/README.md

 ![Header](https://github.com/RomRider/apexcharts-card/raw/master/docs/Header.png)

-This is a higly customizable graph card for [Home-Assistant](https://www.home-assistant.io)'s Lovelace UI.<br/>
+This is a highly customizable graph card for [Home-Assistant](https://www.home-assistant.io)'s Lovelace UI.<br/>

 It is based on [ApexCharts.js](https://apexcharts.com) and offers most of the features of the library.